Leveraging AI in Canada’s Social Response to COVID

-The COVID-19 pandemic inflicted isolation, declining incomes, reduced access to care, and stresses that present new challenges to Canadian’s social wellbeing.
-Issues like homelessness, mental health, addictions, domestic violence, and community safety have been amplified.
-To date, our social responses during COVID-19 have been primarily reactionary rather than planned and proactive.
+The COVID-19 pandemic has resulted in increased isolation, declining incomes, reduced access to care and other stressful challenges – all impacting Canadian’s social well-being.
+Issues such as homelessness, mental health, addictions, domestic violence and community safety have been amplified.
+To date, our social responses during the pandemic have been primarily reactionary, rather than planned and proactive.

-Canada has a robust social safety net to help individuals and communities tackle the challenges – but there are hurdles for people to navigate the complex web of 250,000+ supports across the country.
-As a result, many fall through the cracks.
+Canada has a robust social safety net to help individuals and communities tackle the challenges, but there are hurdles for people to navigate the complex web of more than 250,000 support services across the country.
+As a result, many citizens in need fall through the cracks.

-The project is led by HelpSeeker, a social innovation and technology B-Corp active in 200+ communities to support systems change to resolve complex social issues.
-HelpSeeker has brought together A Way Home Canada, AltaML, Corsac Technologies, Canada Mortgage and Housing Corporation, the Faculty of Social Work at the University of Calgary, and the Canadian Observatory on Homelessness at York University.
+HelpSeeker is partnering with A Way Home Canada, AltaML, Corsac Technologies, Canada Mortgage and Housing Corporation, the Faculty of Social Work at the University of Calgary and the Canadian Observatory on Homelessness at York University.

-Data is a prerequisite for machine learning, and the higher the volume, dimensionality and breadth of data, the higher the quality and variety of signals that can be generated to make predictions and create value.
-The foundation of the project is an existing HelpSeeker dataset of more than 134,000 services across Canada, as well as hundreds of thousands of interactions from users with these services.
-A new data pipeline will bring together information from 40+ existing Open Data sources from various governments, public agencies, and community groups.
-This integration will end the siloed nature of the information and help target COVID-19 responses related to homelessness, domestic violence, and suicide.
+The project team is leveraging HelpSeeker’s dataset of more than 134,000 services across Canada, as well as hundreds of thousands of interactions from users with these services.
+A new data pipeline will bring together additional real-time data from governments, public agencies and community groups.
+This integration of information will provide valuable insights and help target funding and programming related to homelessness, domestic violence and suicide.